 A 1999 survey documented that "experiencing wilderness" was important to 93 percent of visitors to Glacier Bay National Park and 93 percent indicated that "enjoying solitude/quiet" was important (Littlejohn 2000).
 This study also noted that, of the 56 backcountry users surveyed, 50 percent saw trails, 30 percent saw litter, 25 percent saw campfire rings, 23 percent saw hardened tent sites, 11 percent saw trampled vegetation, 2 percent saw food scraps and 14 percent noted other evidence of human use of the backcountry (all of which comprises designated wilderness).
 Of 110 backcountry users surveyed, 85 percent saw other humans (kayakers and/or campers) during their backcountry experience.
 The majority of backcountry visitors also saw cruise ships (78%), other boats (85%), and airplanes (63%).
-Only 7 percent of backcountry visitors surveyed noted that seeing other people in kayaks or camping detracted from their experience; these visitors were more likely to feel that cruise ships (44%), other boats (31%) and airplanes (40%)

-detracted from their experience.
+Only 7 percent of backcountry visitors surveyed noted that seeing other people in kayaks or camping detracted from their experience; these visitors were more likely to feel that cruise ships (44%), other boats (31%) and airplanes (40%) detracted from their experience.
 These results suggest that wilderness is valued by park visitors and can be negatively effected by evidence of human use both motorized and non-motorized.

 This alternative would authorize one or more vessels to travel to, and stand off at, one or two sites to facilitate harvest practices.
-Because these administrative vessel entries are considered in the Vessel Quota and Operating Restrictions Environmental Impact Statement, their effects have already been analyzed.
-The alternative would limit the group size to twelve individuals and one observer who would remain on shore or on the vessel.
-Harvest activities would not involve placement of structures, would not trammel the character of wilderness areas, and would be limited in duration (i.e., one day) so few park visitors would witness and potentially be affected by such activities.
+Because these vessel entries are included in vessel quotas analyzed in the Vessel Quota and Operating Restrictions Environmental Impact Statement, their effects have already been analyzed.
+The alternative would limit the group size to twelve individuals, the backcountry group limit established in the Wilderness Visitor Use Plan.
+Harvest activities would not involve placement of structures, would not result in trammeled landscapes as group size would be limited, and would be limited in duration (i.e., one day) so few park visitors would witness and potentially be affected by such activities.
 Opportunities for solitude and unconfined forms of recreation would not be affected.
 This alternative would not directly or indirectly affect wilderness.